Calibrating distribution models from PELVE: Calibration from a curve constraint

 \subsection{Advanced differential equations}

 In this section, we show that the main objective \eqref{eq:abstract} can be represented by a differential equation.
-The idea of using differential equation in computing risk measures has not been actively developed, the only paper we know is \cite{B20} which addresses a different problem.
+The use of differential equations in computing risk measures has not been actively developed.
+The only paper we know is \cite{B17} which addresses a different problem.